fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-App-Publisher-for-Microsoft-Store-Usage.md

 Upon selecting the folder containing the per-language RESX files (See #1 below), APfMS reads the contents of these per-language RESX/RESW files.
 The screenshot below shows the Arabic RESX/RESW entries (#2 below) that have been defined displayed in light blue under their matching entries.
 APfMS will choose as an example for display the alphabetically first language defined; here that is Arabic in an *.ar-SA.resx file.

 The drop-down listboxes (See #3 below) on this tab display the RESX/RESW field mappings that can be assigned automatically.
 For example, APfMS will attempt to map "2 ReleaseNotes" to "Publish_ReleaseNotes".
-If the mapping does not exist, as in "1 Keywords #1", then the drop-down listbox to right shows the expected term; in this case "Publish_SearchTerm1".
+If the mapping does not exist, as in "1 Keywords #1", then the drop-down listbox to the right shows the expected term; in this case "Publish_SearchTerm1".
 See the Required and Optional tables above for the RESX/RESW field mappings APfMS expects.

 *NOTE: It may be that your app cannot use the default "Publish_" RESX/RESW field name prefix.
 If this is the case you can type your desired field name prefix in the "Filter drowdown starting with text" textbox (see #4 below).*